Grape Varieties and Wine Styles

 Grüner Veltliner, Austria’s favourite white-wine variety, is currently stirring up interest in New Zealand, especially in the south.
 ‘Grü-Vee’ is a fairly late ripener in Austria, where it yields medium-bodied wines, fruity, crisp and dry, with a spicy, slightly musky aroma.
 Most are drunk young, but the finest wines, with an Alsace-like substance and perfume, are more age-worthy.
 Coopers Creek produced New Zealand’s first Grüner Veltliner from the 2008 vintage.
 Of the country’s 46 hectares of bearing Grüner Veltliner vines in 2017, most are now clustered in Marlborough (33 hectares), with Nelson (6 hectares) a distant second.

 Cultivated extensively in the northern Rhône Valley of France, where it is often blended with Roussanne, Marsanne yields powerful, sturdy wines with rich pear, spice and nut flavours.
-Although grown in Victoria since the 1860s, it is extremely rare in New Zealand, with 0.3 hectares of bearing vines in 2016, clustered in Auckland and Gisborne.
+Although grown in Victoria since the 1860s, it is extremely rare in New Zealand, with 0.3 hectares of bearing vines in 2017, clustered in Gisborne and Auckland.

 New Zealand’s most common variety 30 years ago, Müller-Thurgau is an endangered species.
 Most likely a crossing of Riesling and Sylvaner, Müller-Thurgau became extremely popular in Germany after the Second World War, when it was prized for its ability to ripen early with bumper crops.
 In New Zealand, plantings started to snowball in the early 1970s, and by 1975 it was our most widely planted variety.
 In 2016, however, there will be just 2.3 hectares of bearing vines – down from 1873 hectares in 1983 – almost all in Canterbury.
 Müller-Thurgau should be drunk young, when its garden-fresh aromas are in full flower.
 To attract those who are new to wine, it is typically made slightly sweet.
 Its fruity, citrusy flavours are generally mild and soft, lacking the crisp acidity and intensity of Riesling.